barbarapawlowskaa/monoisotopic_prediction_thesis/README.md

 ## Data

-The UniProt Swiss-Prot FASTA file required by Step 13 is not included in the repository due to its size.
+The UniProt Swiss-Prot FASTA file required by `step13` is not included in the repository due to its size.

 Create a `data/` directory at the project root, download the file from